 EMS Deputy Chief's Message

 “To provide quick, efficient, professional emergency medical services, transport, and community education with the highest standards of excellence.”
-This has been Western Lane Ambulance District Mission statement for the past 4 decades, realizing that we will never be perfect, it is the pursuit of perfection that drives our organization to excellence.
+This has been Western Lane Ambulance District’s Mission statement for the past four decades.
+Realizing that we will never be perfect, it is the pursuit of perfection that drives our organization to excellence.

 I’d like to take this opportunity to update the citizens of our District in how we strive for that excellence.
 Currently, we have 14 full-time Medics to provide care and 8 part-time Medics.
 Of those 16 employees, 10 are critically care trained to give an even higher level of care versus the standard certified Medics.
 Critical Care Paramedics are trained in hemodynamic monitoring, ventilator management, expanded IV medication infusions, as well as more education on human pathophysiology.
 The dedication and training that goes into this is an immense undertaking.
 The employees demonstrate this dedication daily – they truly want the best for their patients and work hard behind the scenes to pursue that perfection.

-To further our patient care, the district has always strived to have the best medical equipment and ambulances available.
-We have been fortunate enough to add two new ambulances, one as a primary unit and one for hospital transfers.
-To this date, our fleet consists of 2 transfer ambulances, 3 fully equipped first out ambulances, and a Rescue vehicle for sand dune patient extrications.
+To further our patient care, the District has always strived to have the best medical equipment and ambulances available.
+We have been fortunate enough to add two new ambulances – one as a primary unit, and one for hospital transfers.
+To date, our fleet consists of two transfer ambulances, three fully-equipped first out ambulances, and a Rescue vehicle for sand dune patient extrications.